 This new interactive artificial intelligence (AI) tool called ChatGPT captivated my team and I this week.
 If you haven’t seen it yet, it’s an intuitive website that behaves just like a typical chatbot does.
 You type into a text box, hit Enter, and get a response back.
 It’s not at all like one of those stilted chatbots we’ve all interacted with when trying to get support on a vendor’s website, and it’s not at all like a Google search either.
-What’s notable about ChatGPT is that you can ask all sorts of open ended or subjective requests, and you get an oftentimes surprisingly good answer back.
+What’s notable about ChatGPT and its supercomputing infrastructure is that you can ask all sorts of open ended or subjective requests, and you get an oftentimes surprisingly good answer back.
 And what’s more, there is persistence in the chat, so you can continue to develop your request in a conversational manner.
 There’s persistence, or memory, of what you inquired about prior so you can genuinely shape and adapt your inquiries as you go.
 It’s incredibly easy to use.
 And it’s free.

 Use Cases to Experiment With

-We were able to feed entire job descriptions into the chat and simply asked it to “make a better job description”…and it did.
+We were able to feed entire job descriptions into the chat search engine and simply asked it to “make a better job description”…and it did.
 It improved the language, standardized some of the phrasing, and put some of the content in bullet form.
 The result was much more clear and readable.
 And we got the result in about 5 seconds.

 We put in a query about the top 7 risks that a small business of our description needs to consider.
 The response had 7 bullet points: economic downturn, competition, changes in customer preferences, regulatory changes, cash flow problems, employee turnover, and cybersecurity threats.
 Along with each one was a description, such as this one that accompanied cybersecurity threats:

 “Small businesses are often targets for cyberattacks, which can result in data breaches, loss of sensitive information, and damage to their reputation.”